mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 First, the Internet's very nature is incompatible with centralization of its functions.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".

 Second, when a third party has unavoidable access to communications, the "informational and positional advantages" {{INTERMEDIARY-INFLUENCE}} gained can be used to observe behavior (the "panopticon effect") and shape or even deny behaviour (the "chokepoint effect") -- which can be used by those parties (or the states that have authority over them) for coercive ends {{WEAPONIZED-INTERDEPENDENCE}} or to disrupt society itself.
+Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place.

 Finally, centralization has deleterious effects on the Internet itself, including: